 Unsurprisingly, there are a lot of third-party apps you could use.
-However, use PDF encryption software under your own discretion – make sure it is safe and does not collect your data.
+However, use PDF encryption software under your own discretion – make sure it really offers password protection and does not collect your data.

-NordVPN recently released a file encryption application called NordLocker.
+If you’re looking for something more reliable than password protection, we recently released a file encryption application called NordLocker.
 It uses end-to-end encryption to protect your files.
 It can protect your PDFs and any other files with powerful encryption.
-Even if a snooper gets a hold of your files, they won’t be able to read them without a specific key.
+It’s the ultimate data security tool – even if a snooper gets a hold of your files, they won’t be able to access them without your encryption key.

 To learn more about protection from cyberthreats, subscribe to our monthly blog newsletter below!